top of page

 05.05.2017 – 13.05.2017

-Sessions presented by: María García, Luis Guerra and Andrea Soto.
+Sessions presented by: María García, Luis Guerra, and Andrea Soto.

-After what has come to be called “the crisis of the subject”, when it seems that we can no longer speak firmly of “creation”, at least not one based on a world-organizing intentionality, and when our action seems to be governed only by the laws of contingency, then what can acting mean?
+After what has come to be called “the crisis of the subject”, when it seems that we can no longer speak firmly of “creation”, at least not one based on a world-organizing intentionality, and when our action appears to be governed only by the laws of contingency, then what can acting mean?
 If the alternative to neoliberalism cannot be considered globally because every time we have done so, capitalism has taken it over; if it is the “situation” that determines what needs to be done, then how can we put ourselves in the place of the situation?
 How can we get it to speak to us?

 Session 1 | 5 May 2017